 Singapore offers interesting accommodation options for all budgets.
 Choose from a plethora of excellent international hotel brands, characterful independent properties that make the most of grand colonial buildings, and boutique hotels converted from former shop houses.

 Offering luxurious accommodation in the heart of Singapore’s arts and financial districts, the Fullerton offers understated comfort and elegance.

-Just minutes from Boat and Clarke Quays, the hotel is ideally located for access to a wide choice of Singapore's restaurants, bars, theatres and shopping areas.
+Just minutes from Boat and Clarke Quays, the hotel is ideally located for access to a wide choice of Singapore's restaurants, bars, theaters and shopping areas.

-Hotel facilities available include a modern gym with outdoor patio for yoga, large spa and 25 long metre lap pool overlooking the harbour.
+Hotel facilities available include a modern gym with outdoor patio for yoga, large spa and 25-meter long lap pool overlooking the harbor.
 There is a choice of six restaurants and bars to cater for every taste (Morton's Steakhouse has a very good weekday happy hour) and the breakfast buffet is one of the best we have visited.